leifos-gmbh/LfMainMenu/README.md

 Fully configurable ILIAS main menu.
 Latest version needs ILIAS 5.0.3+ (current git version) or higher.

+If you use ILIAS 5.4.x the default "Personal Desktop" submenu will no be rendered anymore.
+You need to setup a custom menu and add the subfeatures one by one to get the same result.

+Why 5.4 support?
+ILIAS 5.4 includes a configurable main menu now, but if you used this plugin before you may miss some of its features, e.g. submenu support.

 Features
 - Custom menus and submenus(!)
 - Standard menus "Personal Desktop", "Repository" and "Administration"